jamsocket/driftdb/docs/docs/data-model.md

 ### `relay`

-The `relay` action results in a message being broadcast, but not added to the replay stream for its key. `relay` messages are still treated as part of the ordered broadcast and given a unique sequence number, but are discarded immediately by DriftDB immediately after they are broadcast.
+The `relay` action results in a message being broadcast, but not added to the replayable stream for its key. `relay` messages are still treated as part of the ordered broadcast and given a unique sequence number, but are discarded immediately by DriftDB immediately after they are broadcast.

 ### `replace`